-For over fifty years, Hoffmantown Church has been used by God to teach ad preach the good news of God’s grace.
+For over sixty years, Hoffmantown Church has been used by God to teach and preach the good news of God’s grace.
 Here’s a look at our history.

 1950s: Chapel to Church

 Hoffmantown was established in January of 1953 as a mission church of First Baptist Church, Albuquerque.
 Earl R. Keating of First Baptist Church, Hobbs was called to lead this young congregation as the first pastor of Hoffmantown Mission Chapel.
 Approximately 300 attended the first service.
 After only a year, Hoffmantown became a self-sustaining church, changing its name to Hoffmantown Baptist Church on the 1st anniversary.
 It didn’t take long for this little church to become one of the fastest growing churches in New Mexico.

 1960s: Continued Growth

 1970s: Ministry Expands

 This decade is marked by an emphasis on reaching out to the community, state, nation and world through various ministries including a children’s bus ministry, Harvesters, ESL classes, and choir musicals.
 Dr. Balthrop served as pastor until 1972, when Hoffmantown’s third pastor, Dr. James Bryant, was called to lead.
-His solid biblical preaching was used by God to deepen the church spiritually and open their understanding of the impact Hoffmantown could have Albuquerque.
+His solid biblical preaching was used by God to deepen the church spiritually and open their understanding of the impact Hoffmantown could have in Albuquerque.
 At this time, a television ministry was birthed which still ministers weekly to the state of New Mexico.
 Dr. Bryant concluded his pastorate in 1976.
 Pastor Norm Boshoff was called to Hoffmantown the following year.

 1990s: Focus on Outreach